MicrosoftDocs/msteams-docs/msteams-platform/toolkit/AAD-manifest-customization.md

       |`orgRestrictions`|Doesn't exist in Graph API|
       |`certification`|Doesn't exist in Graph API|

-2. Currently `requiredResourceAccess` property is used for user readable resource application name or permission name strings only for `Microsoft Graph` and `Office 365 SharePoint Online` APIs.
+2. The `requiredResourceAccess` property is used for user readable resource application name or permission name strings only for `Microsoft Graph` and `Office 365 SharePoint Online` APIs.
 You need to use UUID for other APIs.
 Perform the following steps to retrieve IDs from Azure portal:

     - Register a new Azure AD application on [Azure portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
     - Select `API permissions` from the Azure AD application page.